CHRIST THE DELIVERER: SEVEN (EXCERPT OF BEHOLD MY SERVANT!)

-("Christ the Deliverer: Seven" is taken from Behold My Servant!, copyright Š 2011 Trumpet Ministries, found in the Kindle Library)
+“Christ the Deliverer: Seven” is taken from Behold My Servant!, copyright © 2011 Trumpet Ministries, Inc.

 Christ is the Servant of the Lord.
 As representative Man He has inherited all things.
 He possesses all authority and all power in the heavens and He possesses all authority and all power in the earth, and in the realms under the earth’s surface.
 Jesus Christ sits on the highest throne of all, and we are there in Him and with Him.

-Which he wrought in Christ, when he raised him from the dead, and set him at his own right hand in the heavenly places, Far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come: (Ephesians 1:20,21)
+far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.
+(Ephesians 1:20,21)

 In the first chapter of the Book of Hebrews the Holy Spirit describes the glorious inheritance of the Son of God, Christ.